OrestisStefanou/OrestisStefanou.github.io/_posts/2022-12-13-Investor-Discovery-Service.md

 Investor Discovery Service is a web api that provides market data to help any investor who wants to take data driven decisions.
 It provides data that help you compare the performance of a stock compared to the rest of the stocks, the financials of a stock and the state of the economy and the market in general.
 It also provides estimations of stocks prices in different timelines using machine learning.

-## Provide market data on three levels
+## Provide market data on three levels(###world-indices)
 1. The Big Picture
-    1. Major indices performance data
+    1. [Major indices performance data]
     2. Economic Indicators data
 2. Sectors
     1. Performance of each sector
     2. Top performing stocks from each sector
 3. Stocks
     1. Metrics that compare the performance of a stock with the rest of the stocks
+    2. Financials of a stock (income statements, balance sheets, cash flows)
+    3. Price estimations using machine learning

 ## The Big Picture
 - Major indices performance